QuintinAdam/spree_flexi_variants/README.md

 You can also restrict certain combinations of options from coexisting.
 These are called **Ad Hoc Exclusions**.

 ###Product Customizations

 Use these when you want the ability to provide a highly customized product e.g. "Cut to length 5.82cm", "Engrave 'thanks for the memories'", "Upload my image".
 Full control over pricing is provided by the Spree calculator mechanism.

 ##Version Notes

+The branch spree-3-1-experimental is an untested by myself version for spree 3.1.0.
+Please let me know (send a pull request) if it is missing anything.

-The branch 3-0-stable is an somewhat stable version for spree 3.0.0 with updated styles to match.
+The branch spree-3-0-stable is an somewhat stable version for spree 3.0.0 with updated styles to match.

 Working with a older spree?
 Check out the original gem or one of the many forks. https://github.com/jsqu99/spree_flexi_variants